How to Name a Business or Brand; your creative guide

 1. Use a business name generator

-business name generator can assist you in streamlining your brainstorming.
+A business name generator can assist you in streamlining your brainstorming.
 To begin, jot down three simple details: the type of business, a catchy word for the name, and how you would choose to describe your brand.

 As you brainstorm descriptive terms, consider what your company's name should convey.
 Look for terms related to your product or service.
 Consider words like "green," "raw," "organic," or "fresh" if you're starting an online store selling natural products.